ShanmukhShashankh/chip8/README.md

 ## Notes

-This emulator implements the standard Chip-8 behavior (optimized for Space Invaders).
-Some newer ROMs that rely on the "Shift Quirk" or "Load/Store Quirk" (like BRIX or BLITZ) may exhibit minor visual or logic glitches.
+This emulator implements the standard Chip-8 behavior.
+Some newer ROMs that rely on different behaviour of "Shift" or "Load/Store" instructions (like BRIX or BLITZ) may exhibit minor visual or logic glitches.

 ## License